noiseWizard/Obsidian-Theme-WYConsole/README.md

 /* ---------------------------------------------------------------------------
-WYConsole Theme
+WYConsole Theme_modified
-Version 1.1
+Version 0.0
 Created by @Satchelmouth

-Buy me a coffee:
+Modified by @noiseWizard

-https://www.buymeacoffee.com/Satchelmouth
+Go buy Satchelmouth a coffee (they did all the hard work): https://www.buymeacoffee.com/Satchelmouth

 Readme:
-A theme for obsidian based on Computer Consoles in popular 80s Sci-fi films
+A theme for obsidian based on Computer Consoles in popular 80s Sci-fi films.
 -----------------------------------------------------------------------------
 Copyright (c) 2020-2022 Thomas Chase (@Satchelmouth)